ramarty/Unique-Location-Extractor/README.md

 ##### Description

 The `augment_gazetteer` function adds additional landmarks to account for different ways of saying the same landmark name.
 For example, raw gazetteers may contain long, formal names, where shorter versions of the name are more often used.
-In addition, the function facilities removing landmarks names that are spurious or may confuse the algorithm; these include landmark names that are common words that may be used in different contexts, or frequent and generic landmarks such as `hotel`.
+In addition, the function facilitates removing landmarks names that are spurious or may confuse the algorithm; these include landmark names that are common words that may be used in different contexts, or frequent and generic landmarks such as `hotel`.
 Key components of the function include:

 1. Adding additional landmarks based off of n-grams and skip-grams of landmark names.
 For example, from the original landmark `garden city mall`, the following landmarks will be added: `garden city`, `city mall`, and  `garden mall`.
 2. Adding landmarks according to a set of rules: for example, if a landmark starts or ends with a certain word, an alternative version of the landmark is added that removes that word.
 Here, words along categories of landmarks are removed, where a user may not reference the category; for example, a user will more likely say `McDonalds` than `McDonalds restaurant.`